DevStack06/MERN-Web-App/README.md

 ## **Front End Code (Not updated)**

-1.The main folder is a react project you can run it by cloning this and running the below codes on terminal for instaling the all npmm packages
+1.The main folder is a react project.
+You can run it by cloning this and, running the below codes on the terminal for installing all the npm packages

 > \$ npm install